nicococo/scRNA/README.md

 =====
 Python framework for single-cell RNA-seq clustering with special focus on transfer learning.
-This package contains methods for generating artifical data, clustering, and blending datasets (domain adaptation).
+This package contains methods for generating artificial data, clustering, and transfering knowledge from a source to a target datasets.

 This software was written by Nico Goernitz, Bettina Mieth, Marina Vidovic, Alex Gutteridge.